albinvar/termux-webzone/README.md

 ## Introduction

-Termux Webzone is a cli application which provides a ton of features for web developers to build, run and test their php applications within the limits of android.
+Termux Webzone is a CLI application which provides a ton of features for web developers to build, run and test their php applications within the limits of android.
 The application is designed only to work with <a href="https://play.google.com/store/apps/details?id=com.termux" target="_blank">Termux</a>.

 ## Installation